immanual19/assignment3/README.md

 # hotelCost

 1. Parameter can not be negative, fraction or illegal number.
-2. Must input positive integer (including Zero(0)) to get valid result
+2. Must input positive integer (including Zero(0)) to get valid result.

 # megaFriend